Specular

 Run a validator

 The specular-validator is a modular op-stack challenge agent written in Golang for dispute games, including but not limited to attestation games, fault games, and validity games.
-To learn more about dispute games, visit the fault proof specs.
+To learn more about dispute games, visit the .

 Quickstart